 This bread recipe is called Kornbeißer Brot, or grain biter bread.
 It’s a dark rye bread made with rye berries, rye flour, and a large amount of mixed seeds.
 Unlike many dark rye breads, this one is a simple version that uses yeast instead of sourdough, so its perfect for a beginner bread baker.

 If you’re in the United States like me, you may have a hard time sourcing rye berries.
-I’ve had luck finding them at specialty food stores and also well-stocked health food stores.
+I’ve had luck finding them at health food stores.

 I hope you try out this recipe.
 It’s perfect for open-faced sandwiches or morning toast.

 - 20 g fresh yeast or 7g active dry yeast